|Learn how to develop effective vision and mission statements to effectively communicate the work of your organization or effort.

 Learn what is important to people in your community

-Therefore, one of the first steps you should take when developing the vision and mission of your organization will be is to define the issue(s) that matter most to people in your community.
+Therefore, one of the first steps you should take when developing the vision and mission of your organization is to define the issue(s) that matter most to people in your community.
 How do you go about doing so?

 There are many different ways you can gather this information, including:

-Conduct "public forums" or "listening sessions" with members of the community to gather ideas, thoughts, and opinions about how they would like to see the community transformed.
+Conducting "public forums" or "listening sessions" with members of the community to gather ideas, thoughts, and opinions about how they would like to see the community transformed.

-Hold focus groups with the people interested in addressing the issue(s), including community leaders, people most affected by the issues, businesses, church leaders, teachers, etc.
+Holding focus groups with the people interested in addressing the issue(s), including community leaders, people most affected by the issues, businesses, church leaders, teachers, etc.

-Obtain interviews with people in leadership and service positions, including such individuals as local politicians, school administrators, hospital and social service agency staff, about what problems or needs they believe exist in your community.
+Obtaining interviews with people in leadership and service positions, including such individuals as local politicians, school administrators, hospital and social service agency staff, about what problems or needs they believe exist in your community.

 Decide what to ask

-No matter if you are talking to one person or 300, your purpose is the same: to learn what matters in your community.
+No matter if you are talking to one person or a crowd, your purpose is the same: to learn what matters in your community.
 Here's a list of questions you might use to focus your discussions with community members.
 These questions may be used for individual interviews, focus groups, public forums, or in any other way you choose to gather information.

 - What would you like to see change?